pagopa/gitops/azure-devops/README.md

 - [tfenv](https://github.com/tfutils/tfenv): **Terraform** version manager inspired by rbenv.

-Once these tools have been installed, install the terraform version version shown in:
+Once these tools have been installed, install the terraform version shown in:

 - .terraform-version